-Modern Money Etiquette: If Parents Help Pay for a Wedding, How Much Control Do They Get?
+If Your Parents Help Pay for Your Wedding, How Much Control Do They Get?

 You’re freshly engaged and beyond excited to start planning your wedding.
 While you’re grateful your parents or future in-laws want to help pay for your big day — or pick up the entire check — you’re a bit nervous about their level of involvement in the planning process.

 Modern Money Etiquette: Answering Thorny Questions About Tipping, Gifts and More

 More: Are Cash Bars at Weddings a Big No-No?

 The national average cost of a wedding was $28,000 in 2019, according to The Knot Real Weddings Study, so you’ll definitely want the financial help.
 However, you also want your wedding to be your dream day — and your parents might have a very different plan for it.

 As the ones getting married, you and your partner are the stars of your wedding.
 However, Aviva Samuels, owner of Florida-based wedding and event planning company Kiss the Planner, said the wedding host is the person or persons paying the bill.